amadeuspham/drumSeparation/README.md

 This project is the coursework assignment of the course SGN-14007 2019-2020 Introduction to Audio Processing, Tampere University.
 The audio test samples are provided by the course.

+If you are interested, take a look at [our formal report of the project]().

 ## Table of Contents
 - [Repository structure](#repository-structured)
 - [Getting started](#getting-started)